-Over 200 19th- and early 20th-century horse-drawn carriages, coaches, and sleighs, comprising what is widely considered one of the best collections in the country, is housed in Horseshoe Barn and the adjacent Horseshoe Barn Annex.
+More than 200 nineteenth- and early twentieth-century horse-drawn carriages, coaches, and sleighs, comprising what is widely considered one of the best collections in the country, are housed in Horseshoe Barn and the adjacent Horseshoe Barn Annex.

-The two-story Horseshoe Barn, completed in 1949, was modeled after a unique horseshoe-shaped dairy barn in Georgia, Vermont.
-Its hand-hewn beams are from 12 Vermont barns, and stone is from two gristmills.
-The outside length is 238½ feet, and the building is 32 feet wide.
+The two-story Horseshoe Barn, built on the Museum grounds in 1949, was modeled after a unique horseshoe-shaped dairy barn in Georgia, Vermont.
+Its hand-hewn beams are from twelve different Vermont barns, and the stone is from two gristmills.
+The outside length is 238 ½ feet, with a thirty-two-foot-wide interior space.

-Horseshoe Barn Annex was built in 1957 using old and new materials.
-It houses a Conestoga wagon, stagecoaches, and farm and trade vehicles, and a range of commercial vehicles.
+Horseshoe Barn Annex was built on Museum grounds in 1957 using old and new materials.
+It houses wagons, stagecoaches, farm and trade vehicles, and a range of commercial vehicles.